Environment Exploration

 How has it impacted the Yellowstone ecosystem?

-41. How does energy use affect the environment?
+41. How does energy use impact the environment?

 42. Is captivity harmful to whales?